Becky139/Battleship/README.md

 </details>

 ## User testing

-This was tested by some members of my family inculding my Mum and Sister and some people in the slack commuity were asked to review the site and documentation to point out any bugs and/or user experience issues.
-With there helpful advice and with guideance from my mentor throughout the process led to changes and improvements.
+This was tested by some members of my family including my Mum and Sister and some people in the slack community were asked to review the site and documentation to point out any bugs and/or user experience issues.
+Also with the helpful advice and with guidance from my mentor throughout the process led to changes and improvements.

 ## Deployment
 ### GitHub